 I firmly believe that cooking skills need to be imbibed through immersion that means close experience of the real thing, observing cooks at work in their natural environment and developing an instinct for spicing.
 I thank my parents for giving me a discerning palate and teaching me how to appreciate good food.

 I have been on a lifelong journey of learning and appreciating food.
 All the lovely Aunties and grandmothers in my neighbourhood would always patiently explain and show me how they made a particular dish.
 In those days people’s front doors were rarely locked and young people had the privilege of getting an inside view of how food was prepared in different kitchens.
 No one seemed to mind and they could always use another pair of hands.

 When I moved to live in the UK in the 1980s I missed the smells and tastes of home.
 All of a sudden, everything I took for granted was not available and I had to start cooking seriously to recreate that taste of home.
 I always dreamed of having a food business and launched Deccan Tiffin November 2012.

-It has been a hard slog to establish myself and not easy where everything about Indian food seems to have been done or said already .
-But I feel I have a unique voice because of my upbringing and deep understanding of Indian flavours and cooking techniques.
+It has been a hard but immensly enjoyable slog to establish myself and not easy where everything about Indian food seems to have been done or said already .
+But I feel I have a unique niche and voice because of my deep understanding of Indian flavours and traditional cooking techniques.